 #1.
 Paytm – Most Popular Among Top Fintech Companies in India

-Since its launching in 2010, Paytm has transformed from a platform for mobile recharges to a whole financial ecosystem.
-Paytm Money made money management easier via stock trading and mutual funds, while Paytm Payments Bank launched zero-balance accounts.
+Since 2010, Paytm has evolved from a platform for mobile recharges to a full financial ecosystem.
+Paytm Money made money management easier with stock trading and mutual funds and Paytm Payments Bank launched zero balance accounts.
 Paytm strengthened its position in India’s digital financial industry by branching out into personal loans, co-branded credit cards, and insurance distribution.
 In order to protect transactions and expedite lending procedures, Paytm has also been investing in AI-driven fraud detection and risk assessment technologies.
 India’s usage of digital payments has increased as a result of its entry into merchant solutions, such as Paytm Business.

 #2.
 PhonePe – Dominating UPI Transactions